Eagles defensive coordinator Jim Schwartz expects Russell Wilson to be great — and to shut him down

-The last time the Eagles hosted Seattle, Russell Wilson suffered an interception and a fumble, and he overthrew a receiver on what should have been an easy lob for a touchdown.
+PHILADELPHIA — The last time the Philadelphia Eagles hosted Seattle, Seahawks quarterback Russell Wilson suffered an interception and a fumble, and he overthrew a receiver on what should have been an easy lob for a touchdown.

-Wilson lost only one other fumble all season, and threw just four more interceptions.
-His 31 touchdown passes would seem to indicate he routinely didn’t miss a bunch of easy scoring throws, either.
+Wilson lost one other fumble all season, and threw four other intercepted passes.
+His 31 touchdown passes indicate he didn’t miss a bunch of easy scoring throws in other games, either.

-Wilson and the Seahawks still won, 17-9, on Nov.
+Wilson and the Seahawks still won 17-9 on Nov.
 24, but they probably flew home thinking the score was misleading.
 Wilson lamented missing a “layup.”
-He also suffered a few drops, one in particular that could have been a TD.
+He also suffered a few drops, one in particular that could have been a touchdown.

-Eagles defensive coordinator Jim Schwartz was asked a lot of questions Tuesday about Wilson, who is 4-0 against the Eagles heading into their first postseason matchup, Sunday’s wild-card round playoff game at Lincoln Financial Field.
-Schwartz walked a fine line, making clear his respect for Seattle’s six-time Pro Bowl quarterback while steering away from any notion that the Eagles can’t stop him.
+Eagles defensive coordinator Jim Schwartz was asked a lot of questions Tuesday about Wilson, who is 4-0 against them heading into their first postseason matchup, Sunday’s wild-card round playoff game at Lincoln Financial Field.
+Schwartz walked a fine line, making clear his respect for Seattle’s six-time Pro Bowl quarterback while steering away from any notion the Eagles can’t stop him.

 “You can’t count on a quarterback like that missing that kind of play.
 We didn’t match up that coverage right, so that’s something you correct,” Schwartz said.
-“But every game there [are plays that aren’t made.]
-Some of those that I think people labeled as drops [in the Nov.
-24 game] would’ve been really good catches.
+“But every game there (are plays that aren’t made).
+Some of those that I think people labeled as drops (in the Nov.
+24 game) would’ve been really good catches.
 They’re low-percentage shots down the field.
 You have to battle and you have to win those.
-We won our fair share of those [against the Giants Sunday].
+We won our fair share of those (Sunday against the New York Giants).
 I think that had a lot to do with us keeping the score down.

 “We’re close on a lot of plays, too.
 Get a ball on the ground and don’t recover a fumble, ‘Wow, you were close.’
 Or you have a guy that’s an inch away from making a sack that the quarterback gets the ball off.
 That’s just the way this game goes. … You need to make the plays that are there for you, be resilient.
 Not every play is going to be perfect.”